peterchen3301/phd-review-system/README.md

 ### Contact

-I know my progrom sucks, so in case you find it hard to reuse my code, I left my contact info here so you are free to mail me at anytime.
+I know my progrom sucks, so in case you find it hard to realize my code, I left my contact info here so you are free to ask me anytime.
 - [peterchen3301@tamu.edu](mailto:peterchen3301@tamu.edu)
 - [peterchen33011@gmail.com](mailto:peterchen33011@gmail.com)